This site uses technical (necessary) and analytics cookies.

 • The parents’ or guardian’s declaration must be submitted to the consular office by May 31, 2026.
 If the minor turns 18 after May 24, 2025, they must submit the declaration personally by that date.

-• ID documents for the applicant and child
+• Valid passports for the parents and child;

-A fee of €250 per minor must be paid via bank transfer to the Ministry of the Interior:
+A fee of €250 per minor must be paid via bank transfer to the Ministry of the Interior (bank fees to be borne by the person requesting the transfer):

 • Beneficiary: “Ministero dell’Interno D.L.C.I Cittadinanza”